Conditional Neural Expert Processes for Learning Movement Primitives from Demonstration: Acknowledgment

 \section{Acknowledgment}

-This research was supported by TUBITAK (The Scientific and Technological Research Council of Turkey) ARDEB 1001 program (project number: 120E274) and funded by the European Union under the INVERSE project (101136067).
-The authors would like to thank Alper Ahmetoglu and Igor Lirussi for their constructive feedback and help with the experiments.
-The source codes are available at \url{https://github.com/yildirimyigit/cnep}.
+This research was funded by the European Union under the INVERSE project (101136067).
+The authors thank A. Ahmetoglu and I. Lirussi for their constructive feedback.
+The source code is available at \url{https://github.com/yildirimyigit/cnep}.